Competition results for Novalis Festival 2022 have been announced! View results HERE

-The festival description has to comply with the following criteria:
+The project proposal has to comply with the following criteria:

-1. The project proposal has to reflect the theme of the festival - “New Normality” (see theme below);
+1. For both composer and performer applicants, the proposal should reflect the theme of the festival - “Migration” (see theme below);

-2. The length of the proposition should not exceed 5000 characters (including spacing);
+2. The length of the proposition should not exceed 3000 characters or 500 words;

-4. The proposal needs to be a genuinely new work and not a modification of previously created, publicly performed, published or awarded composition;
+4. For composers, the proposal needs to be a genuinely new work and not a modification of previously created, publicly performed, published or awarded composition;

 While we want you to feel as free as possible when writing your proposals, bear in mind that we will not be able to match each detail of your propositions as written and that participants might be asked to make some adjustments.
 Once selected, the composers will have until early August to complete and submit the scores to Novalis festival.

-Novalis is committed to diversity and encourages people from underrepresented backgrounds to apply.
+This competition is open to all composers that have turned 18 and have not turned 35 prior to October 16th 2022, regardless of nationality and gender.
 We will do our best to promote the diversity of our participants, respecting the quality of portfolios as our main criterion.
 A maximum of one submission per applicant is allowed.